-- Offering a wide variety of tastes and textures helps your baby learn about foods and means that they will be less likely to reject unfamiliar foods.
+- Offer a wide variety of tastes and textures helps your baby learn about foods.
+This may mean they are less likely to reject unfamiliar foods.

 - Babies learn about eating from watching those around them, so try to be a healthy eating role model.
-You can do this by eating with your baby and consuming the foods and drinks that you would like them to eat and showing a positive attitude towards healthy eating.
+Eat with your baby and eat the foods and drinks that you would like them to eat and show a positive attitude.

 How can I help protect my baby’s teeth?

-- As soon as your baby’s first tooth appears, start brushing at least twice a day with a small smear of fluoride toothpaste (containing at least 1000ppm fluoride).
+- As soon as your baby’s first tooth appears, start brushing at least twice a day with a small smear of fluoride toothpaste (with at least 1000ppm fluoride).

-- From 6 months of age, babies should be encouraged to drink from a free-flow (non-valve) cup.
+- Encourage your baby to drink from a free-flow (open) cup from 6 months of age.
 For bottle-fed babies, aim to have stopped using bottles by the time they are 12 months old.